gar374/TimelapseME/README.md

 Introduction:
-Timelapse Made Easy is an easy to use solution for non programmers to create timelapses using a raspberry pi without having to figure out all the capture options or the rendering options you just have to start the script, answer a few questions and you're done!
+Timelapse Made Easy is an easy to use solution for non programmers to create timelapses using a raspberry pi without having to figure out all the capture or rendering options.
+You just have to start the script, answer a few questions and you're done!
 ###
 Pre Requisites:
 You'll need a raspberry pi (obviously) running raspbian